Thomas-Walker-Lynch/GQL_to_Cypher/readers/log.md

   Make does not chain pattern rules, which is causing problems.
 Everyone in Javaland apparently is using Maven or Gradle, so switching over to Gradle.

+2024-10-01

+  Hve moved to gradle and have developed a bespoke dependency graph tool.
+  Breaking out the dependency graph tool as its own project, albeit a small one.

 <!--  LocalWords:  Javaland Gradle
  -->